coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 In the code above, you will create a `data` property called `todos` to hold the To-Dos collection, then create a method called `fetchTodos` to call the backend endpoint and load the To-Do collection into the `todos` data property.

-In the template, you will create a button that calls the `fetchTodos` method on click and a list that displays the To-Dos on the page.
+In the template, you will create a button that calls the `fetchTodos` method when clicked and a list that displays the To-Dos on the page.

 After making this change you should have a screen similar to the one below when you click the `Fetch Todos` button.